AckerlyXu/heima/articles/virtual-machines/linux/migration-classic-resource-manager-cli.md

     azure vm show <vmName> -vv

-Check the configuration for the prepared resources by using either CLI or the Azure portal preview.
+Check the configuration for the prepared resources by using either CLI or the Azure Portal.
 If you are not ready for migration and you want to go back to the old state, use the following command.

     azure service deployment abort-migration <serviceName> <deploymentName>